-a drawing of yellow dandelions,
+a drawing of dandelions,

 Imagining the wall as a skin, each removal formed part of a swarm and an exposed wound.
 The experience was meant to sublimate against the walls, but, through the rigor of the process, my hands blistered and, sometimes, bled.
 The wall became a mirror not only imagination, but in actuality.